badgateway/ketting/readme.md

 all the items in the collection.
 However, if a client wants to fetch all these items, this can result in a lot of HTTP requests.
 HAL uses `_embedded` to work around this.
-Using `_embedded` a user can effectively tell the HAL client about the links in the collection and immediately send along the content of those resources, thus avoiding the overhead.
+Using `_embedded` a user can effectively tell the HAL client about the links in the collection and immediately send along the contents of those resources, thus avoiding the overhead.

 Ketting understands `_embedded` and completely abstracts them away.
 If you use